PotatoPotato12345678/LLM_optimization/README.md

 # Introduction - Problem Definition
-- For managers at stores with a lat of employees, they should make shift schedule for every month.
+- For managers at stores with a lot of employees, they need to make shift schedule every month.
-- Followings are the fators which make this process challenging
+- Followings are the factors that make this process challenging
-	1. The number of employee is always changing
+	1. The number of employee can change from month to month
-	2. Everyone has different preference
+	2. Everyone may have different preference
-	3. Employees' preferences are also simultaneously changing
+	3. Individual employees' preferences may also change in time
-	4. Manager should respect employees' preference as much as possible
+	4. Manager needs to respect employees' preference as much as possible while being within domain rules
-- Because the manager should respect employee's preference and availability as much as possible, considering all of them makes the job extremely time-consuming.
+- Because the manager should respect employee's preference and availability as much as possible, considering all of the above mentioned makes the job extremely difficult and time-consuming.
-- Also, this job should be done every month, this lowers manager's efficiency
+- Also, this job needs to be repeated every month, which lowers the manager's efficiency.
-- Automate this job can enhance manager's efficiency and makes the job less expensive.
+- Automating this job can improve the workplace morale and increase manager's efficiency to overall reduce operating costs.

 # Methodology
 ![system_diagram.jpg](images/sysdiagram.jpg)